Friday 18 May 2018, 8.00 - 12.30pm, The Legacy Centre, Doncaster

-The Doncaster Business Conference is back for its third year, with an incredible line up of guest speakers and panellists, discussing the matters which are important to Doncaster businesses.
+The Doncaster Business Conference is back for its fourth year, bringing the private sector, politicians and other key stakeholders together to discuss the matters which are important to Doncaster businesses.

 The event serves as a stocktake for Doncaster’s economy and allows the private sector to air its views on the challenges and opportunities facing them.
 The event helps to inform the Chamber’s policy priorities for the following twelve months and, importantly, allows for a high level discourse to take place between the borough’s businesses and local, regional and national stakeholders that have an influence on the Borough.